SylvanFranklin/srhd/README.md

 file.
 Keybinds are configured via toml.

 > [!WARNING]
-> **SRHD** is still in early development, and is lacking certain features like hot config reloading and comprehensive error messages.
+> **SRHD** is still in active development, and is lacking certain features like hot config reloading and comprehensive error messages.
 I'm working on rolling those out ASAP.
+> There is also currently a bug where if permission are removed while srhd is running as a service the keyboard and mouse will become unresponsive, and a restart is required.

 ## Installation
 The first time **srhd** starts it will request access to input monitoring.